Hampshire Legal Services (HLS) is part of Hampshire County Council and is based at the Council's headquarters in Winchester.

 We work with other external organisations that provide public services, whether that's other public sector bodies, or charitable and third sector organisations delivering public services on behalf of central and local government.
 We do not offer our services to members of the general public.

 Charges for our work are highly competitive and reflect the fact that as a public sector legal practice we do not undertake work on a purely commercial basis; instead, by sharing our resource and our wealth of knowledge, our team of 70 specialist lawyers can deliver a highly cost effective expert legal service that provides the best value for money to those delivering public services across Hampshire and the wider region.

 When we work with you we will ensure that you are clear about the scope of the service that we're providing, our timescale for completing the work, the amount that you will need to pay, and more generally, our respective responsibilities for ensuring that we have all we need to provide the service that you require.
 Our agreement with you will normally be set out in a General Retainer Letter which will incorporate our standard terms of business.
 For larger ongoing projects or work relationships we are happy to discuss a service level agreement or other bespoke arrangement.

 Quality Assurance (LEXCEL)

 Lexcel is the Law Society's practice management quality mark.
 It sets out a framework of operational standards against which law firms and in-house legal departments are measured by independent assessment.

 Lexcel is awarded by the Law Society to firms that meet the highest management and customer care standards.
-In particular, it helps practitioners comply with the Solicitors Regulation Authority Code of Conduct 2011 and other relevant professional regulations.
+In particular, it helps practitioners comply with the SRA Code of Conduct for Solicitors, RELs and RFLs 2019 and other relevant professional regulations.